MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

     a.
 Certificate type: Device

     b.
 Add a User principal name (UPN) Subject alternative name (SAN) where the value is the UPN of the shared account assigned to the device.
-Note that the UPN must contain the device serial number.
+The UPN must contain the device serial number.
 You can use the Intune variable {{Device_Serial}} to refer to the device serial number.
 For example, enter a value of HL-{{Device_Serial}}@contoso.com if the shared accounts have a name format of HL-123456789@contoso.com.

    c.
 Key storage provider (KSP): Require TPM, otherwise fail.